OMerkel/Shut-the-Box/README.md

 variants in between game play as described in the application itself.

-This way different variants and rules with a recommended variant are available and explained accessible via the menu in upper left:
+This way different variants and rules with a recommended variant are available and explained accessible in the rules section:

 * Variant _Single Die on flaps #7, #8, #9 closed_,
 * Variant _Avoid High Sums_, e.g. suitable for younger players,